 AVS works for the cardholders of the United States of America, Canada, and the United Kingdom.

-To learn more about Razorpay cross border payments click here.
+To learn more about Razorpay international payments click here.
 If you are an existing Razorpay user, please visit your dashboard for more details.

 Got questions or feedback?
 Leave a comment below, because we love to hear from you!